Tokyo Mirage Sessions ♯FE: Battle system

-The party's activities alternate between events in the real world and exploration through dungeons in the Idolospheres, each designed around a specific theme.
+The party's activities alternate between events in the real world and exploration through dungeons in the Idolaspheres, each designed around a specific theme.
 Unlocked by progressing through the story, the party navigates through multiple floors, activating switches and devices to solve puzzles and advance while avoiding traps and encountering or avoiding enemies represented by sprites on the field.
 The dungeon map is displayed on the GamePad.
 Once cleared, dungeons can be replayed at any time.
 Friendly NPC mirages also act as merchants within dungeons.
 Battles are triggered when an enemy touches the party touched.
 The player can attack a Mirage on the field to stun it, allowing them to perform a pre-emptive attack or avoid battle.

 The game features a turn-based combat system in which party members and enemy Mirages take turns to perform actions such as attacking, casting spells, and using items.
 The player's party consists of three main characters which, except main character Itsuki, can be swapped out both inside and outside of battle.
 Similar to both Fire Emblem and Shin Megami Tensei's battle systems, party members and enemies each have strengths and weaknesses against certain types of physical attacks, such as swords and arrows, and elemental attacks, such as fire and ice.
 The affinities of each party member change depending on the weapon they have equipped.

 Session Attacks are combination attacks that can be triggered by targeting an enemy's weakness.
 If another party member possesses a Session Skill linking to the type of attack used, they will automatically perform a pursuit attack, which may then trigger another attack and so on.
 For example, if one party member attacks with an ice attack, another party member with an Ice-Elec skill will follow up with an electrical attack.
 Session Attacks may also be carried out by the enemy if they target a party member's weakness.
 By building up a special meter through attacks, players can earn SP which can be used to trigger Performance attacks, which can be earned through Unity and by completing side-stories.
 These are called Duo Attacks which are performed by a partner's Mirage.
 Dual Attacks, on the other hand, can be triggered during a Session Attack to extend the combo at random times.
 Additionally, party members can learn Ad-lib Performances which may randomly activate while performing certain skills.

 Along with items and money earned from battles, winning battles earn experience points which increase each party member's level and allows them to learn skills from their weapons.
 Performing well in battles, such as achieving quick victories or successful Session Attacks, increases party members' Stage Level, which unlock Performa for Radiant Skills and opens up new side stories.
 The game ends, sending the player back to the title screen, if all party members are knocked unconscious by running out of HP.